List of Only Fools and Horses characters: Elsie Partridge

 Elsie Partridge (Constance Chapman) was Uncle Albert's girlfriend.
 Although mentioned frequently, she only appears in Sickness and Wealth.

-Elsie was a widow with eleven children, and lived on the same estate as the Trotter family.
-She and Albert met at a bingo game and struck up a romantic relationship, but never married as Albert was still estranged from his wife Ada.
-Albert often downplayed the nature of their relationship to Del Boy and Rodney, but they knew all about it and often brought Elsie's name up to silence or embarrass him in conversation.
+Elsie was a widow with eleven children and lived on the same estate as the Trotters.
+She and Albert met at a bingo game and struck up a romantic relationship, but never married as Albert was still legally married to his estranged wife Ada.
+Albert often downplayed the nature of their relationship to Del and Rodney, but they saw through this and often brought Elsie's name up to silence or embarrass him in conversation.
 Despite his relationship with Elsie, Albert and his friend Knock-Knock had a fight over Marlene's mother, Dora Lane, in He Ain't Heavy, He's My Uncle.

 At Albert's insistence, Elsie holds a séance in a private room at The Nag's Head in Sickness and Wealth.
-Despite voicing their suspicions about her psychic ability, Del and Rodney attend the seance alongside Boycie and Trigger, where Elsie manages to summon Boycie's father and Joan Trotter – the latter of whom demanded that Del get his stomach pains examined at hospital, after Del (who had a fear of doctors) kept avoiding medical intervention.
-However, it was later revealed that Albert had paid Elsie to pretend that she had summoned Joan's spirit.
+Despite voicing their suspicions about her psychic ability, Del and Rodney attend the seance alongside Boycie and Trigger, where Elsie manages to summon the spirits of Boycie's father and Joan Trotter, the latter of whom demanded that Del get his stomach pains examined at hospital, after Del (who had a fear of doctors) kept avoiding medical intervention.
+However, it was later revealed that Albert had asked Elsie to pretend that she had summoned Joan's spirit, as she was the only person Del would listen to.

-By the time Albert dies in If They Could See Us Now, he and Elsie had been living together with Elsie's family in Weston-super-Mare for several years.
-Del and Rodney, accompanied by Raquel, Cassandra and Damien, travel to attend his funeral but accidentally attend the funeral of Albert "Bunny" Warren – at a church just up the road from Albert's funeral, attended by everyone else from Peckham.
+By the time of Albert's death in If They Could See Us Now, he and Elsie had been living together with Elsie's family in Weston-super-Mare for several years.
+Del and Rodney, accompanied by Raquel, Cassandra and Damien, travel to attend his funeral but accidentally attend the funeral of Albert "Bunny" Warren, at a church just up the road from Albert's funeral, attended by everyone else from Peckham.

-By the time of Strangers on the Shore, Elsie had died.
+Elsie had died by the time of Strangers on the Shore.

 Miss Tibbs and Miss Gatsby

 Abatha Tibbs (Gilly Flower) and Ursula Gatsby (Renee Roberts) are two elderly women that appear in Homesick, individually purchasing items from Del and Rodney.

 The characters originated from BBC sitcom Fawlty Towers, which concluded four years before Homesick was aired in 1983.
-Although not named and credited as "Old Ladies", the BBC's own Radio Times publication credits them as their Fawlty Towers characters.
+Although not named and credited as "Old Ladies", the BBC's own Radio Times publication credits them as their Fawlty Towers characters, hinting that Only Fools and Horses and Fawlty Towers are set in the same continuity.